BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

 Dedicated bitcoin POS hardware is used to request and receive bitcoin payments in-person.
 These act very similar to traditional POS systems but present to payees a bitcoin on-chain, lightning, or [unified](https://bitcoinqr.dev/) payment request.
-Payments can also be received over NFC.
+Payment requests can also be shared and paid over NFC.

-As a user needs to be online to receive a lightning payment, POS terminals can act as a always on lightning node allowing lightning payments to be received easily.
+When accepting lightning payments, these POS terminals often connect to a remote always on lightning node.
+An example of is a merchant using a dedicated iPad to connect to [BTCPay Server](https://btcpayserver.org/) instance.

-Accepting lightning payments with POS hardware can also be offline using a standard like [LNURL](https://github.com/fiatjaf/lnurl-rfc) to easily receive payments.
+Accepting lightning payments with POS hardware can also be fully offline using a standard like [LNURL](https://github.com/fiatjaf/lnurl-rfc) to easily receive payments.
 An example of this is [LNURLPoS](https://github.com/arcbtc/LNURLPoS)

 ---